gomezjuliana/u-angularjs/008-testing-directives/README.md

 # 008 - Testing Directives

-The Purpose of this example it's to teach you how to test directives that use Templates Urls, we are going to work with the previous example of [Directives][1] and we are going to cover the following concepts:
+The Purpose of this example is to teach you how to test directives that use Templates Urls.
+We are going to work with the previous example of [Directives][1] and we are going to cover the following concepts:

 *  Karma Preprocessor
 *  `$templateCache`